-Prof. Davidov was the founding Chair of the Labour Law Research Network, from 2011 through 2015, and continues to serve on its Steering Committee.
-He is the Editor-in-Chief of the International Journal of Comparative Labour Law and Industrial Relations, and has previously served as editor of several Hebrew journals: Mishpat Umimshal (law and government), Hukim (Legislation) – founding editor, and Labour, Society and Law (co-editor).
-He is also the coordinator of the Labour Law and Social Security Forum at the Faculty.
+Prof. Davidov was the founding Chair of the Labour Law Research Network (LLRN), from 2011 through 2015.
+He has also been the Editor-in-Chief of the International Journal of Comparative Labour Law and Industrial Relations from 2015 through 2020, and has previously served as editor of several Hebrew journals: Mishpat Umimshal – law and government, Hukim –Legislation (founding editor), and Labour, Society and Law (co-editor).

 Among his duties at the Faculty of Law, He is the coordinator of the Labour Law and Social Security Forum.
 He previously served as Vice-Dean of the Faculty, as the Academic Director of the Clinical Legal Education Center, as the Director of the Sacher Institute for Legislative Research and Comparative Law, and as Chair of Graduate Studies.
 He is currently serving as the Chair of the Hebrew University Faculty Union.

 Prof. Davidov studied at Tel-Aviv University (LLB 1996) and the University of Toronto (LLM 1998, SJD 2002).
 Before joining the Hebrew University, He was a faculty member at the University of Haifa for several years.

 For further information and links to publications, see the personal website.